alexmalan/fastapi-rest-api-polyfill/README.md

     ```bash
     pytest
     ```

+## Loading NPY files

+- In order to access the actual np.array data, you need to use the `np.load()` function.
+This function takes a single argument, which is the path to the .npy file you want to load.
+It returns the data stored in the file as a numpy array.

+    ```bash
+    from numpy import load

+    data = load('data.npy')
+    print(data)
+    ```
 ## Design Notes
 ### Implementation
  - The application is implemented to test three popular algorithms and compare their performance.